Brooke Logan: Casting

+Development

 Lang, who is known for her ready smile and engaging manner, has confessed to sometimes calling Ronn Moss (Ridge) his onscreen name, Ridge; "Sometimes I just call him Ridge out of habit" she has confessed to the Sydney Morning Herald.
 Lang said of the ongoing plots and twists in the relationship: "Ridge and Brooke will always be connected [but] the heart of the drama is what happens when true love is thwarted.".
 During an interview with Who!
 On January 29, 2008, actress Katherine Kelly Lang was asked "What do you like about your character Brooke Logan?", Lang stated "I like that she doesn't give up, no matter how depressed she may be or the bad things that she may be going through, she always bounces back", highlighting the continuing resilience within the character.
 She also said "I think she has a real grasp of things, even though she still doesn't have her love life under control but, hopefully, that will come together too," and at the end of the day she wants her character to be "Happy".

 In mid-2010, Taylor's (Brooke Forrester's nemesis) daughter Steffy Forrester began going after Hope Logan (Brooke's now teen daughter)'s boyfriends.
 This re-ignited both Taylor and Brooke's rivalry and began a new generation rivalry.
 Bradley Bell stated on this: "is exciting to see Brooke and Taylor in the more maternal roles.
 Brooke has a daughter -- miraculously -- who is sweet and a virgin.
 She is just a darling; and Taylor has a daughter who is trouble.
 She knows how to manipulate men and she is very sexual [Like Brooke]".
 Of the character's "accidental" infidelity with her daughter's (Hope) boyfriend Oliver Jones, Lang stated: "She was excited and high on her hormones" during an interview with Michael Fairman.

-Hope began to become more like her mother when she became more sexual in her relationship with Liam's half-brother, Wyatt Spencer.
-And the fact that she was dating two half brothers, Liam and Wyatt, at the same time, just as Brooke did with Nick Marone and Ridge Forrester.
-Ivy Forrester kept stating Hope is a lot like Brooke and so did Stephanie.